USB communications

 This article provides information about the communications aspects of Universal Serial Bus (USB): Signaling, Protocols, Transactions.

 USB is an industry-standard used to specify cables, connectors, and protocols that are used for communication between electronic devices.
 USB ports and cables are used to connect hardware such as printers, scanners, keyboards, mice, flash drives, external hard drives, joysticks, cameras, monitors, and more to computers of all kinds.
-USB also supports signaling rates from 1.5 Mbit/s (Low speed) to 80 Gbit/s (USB4 2.0) depending on the version of the standard.
+USB also supports signaling rates from 1.5 Mbit/s (Low speed) to USB 80Gbps (USB4 Gen 4) depending on the version of the standard.
 The article explains how USB devices transmit and receive data using electrical signals over the physical layer, how they identify themselves and negotiate parameters such as speed and power with the host or other devices using standard protocols such as USB Device Framework and USB Power Delivery, and how they exchange data using packets of different types and formats such as token, data, handshake, and special packets.